 - Less powerful than the rest on our list

-4. Fanatec DD2
+5. Fanatec Podium DD2

-Range of Rotation: “Unlimited” | FFB Motor: Outrunner Servomotor | Max Torque: 25 Nm | Platform: PC & Xbox One | Weight: 13 kg
+Max Torque: 25 Nm | Platform: PC / Xbox | Weight: 13 kg / 28.7 lbs

 Next we have the Fanatec DD2, which is the first option on this list that is compatible with a console.
-Although only compatible with an Xbox One – and PC of course – the Fanatec DD2 brings direct drive to those that can only, or prefer to, play racing games on their Xbox.
+Although only compatible with an Xbox – and PC of course – the Fanatec DD2 brings direct drive to those that can only, or prefer to, play racing games on their Xbox.

 The wheel base is designed with a carbon fiber finish, which makes it look stunning as part of any setup.
-The base also offers an unlimited range of rotation, which makes it appropriate for any game you can think of.
+The base also offers an unlimited range of rotation, which makes it appropriate for any style of racing you can think of.
 It also utilizes a wireless data transfer system, which helps to keep the surrounding area tidy and also eliminates the possibility of cables falling out or becoming damaged.

 The DD2 also comes with a simple setup procedure, which makes it highly accessible for beginners, while also being ideal for anyone that doesn’t want to spend ages setting their system up.
 Other nice features include a handy quick release system that is compatible with all of Fanatec’s existing and future rims, and a nice OLED display built-in as well.

 The Fanatec DD2 weighs in at 13 kg, which means it is quite a heavy piece of machinery.
-However, it needs to be to offer the huge amount of torque that allows for some of the most realistic force feedback available, with arguably the best FF on consoles at the moment.
+However, it needs to be to offer the huge amount of torque that allows for some of the most realistic force feedback available, with the best FF on consoles at the moment.
 The DD2 is a little expensive, but well worth it for the power and compatibility.

-- PC and Xbox One compatible
+- PC and Xbox compatible

 - Plenty of torque on offer